Neutralizing Topological Obstructions to Bubbles of Nothing: Introduction

 \section{Introduction}

 The gravitational force enriches the semiclassical theory of vacuum decay~\cite{Coleman:1980aw}.
 An interesting class of decay processes in gravitational theories involves changes in the topology of spacetime.
 A famous example arises in the pure Kaluza-Klein (KK) theory, which admits an instability called a bubble of nothing (BON)~\cite{Witten:1981gj}.
 The gravitational instanton is equivalent to the 5D Euclidean Schwarzschild geometry, and it represents a topology-changing transition that puts a hole in spacetime.
-Similar bubble of nothing-type instantons exist in a wide range of extra-dimensional settings with a variety of internal manifolds~\cite{Fabinger:2000jd,Brill:1991qe,DeAlwis:2002kp,Horowitz:2007pr,BlancoPillado:2010df,BlancoPillado:2010et,Brown:2010mf,Blanco-Pillado:2016xvf,Ooguri:2017njy,Acharya:2019mcu, GarciaEtxebarria:2020xsr}.
+Similar bubble of nothing-type instantons exist in a wide range of extra-dimensional settings with a variety of internal manifolds~\cite{Fabinger:2000jd,Brill:1991qe,DeAlwis:2002kp,Horowitz:2007pr,BlancoPillado:2010df,BlancoPillado:2010et,Brown:2010mf,Blanco-Pillado:2016xvf,Ooguri:2017njy,Acharya:2019mcu, GarciaEtxebarria:2020xsr,Bomans:2021ara}.

-These transitions can be obstructed by topological effects associated with gauge and matter fields.
+BON transitions can be obstructed by topological effects associated with gauge and matter fields.
 If the geometric moduli of the internal manifold are stabilized by flux, the quantization $\int F = 2\pi \mathbb{Z}$ prevents them from smoothly capping off in the bubble geometry.
 A background Wilson operator $\int A$ around the compact dimensions can also forbid them from smoothly vanishing.
 Closely related to the latter, it was pointed out already in~\cite{Witten:1981gj} that fermion spin structures can also be incompatible with some BON decays.

-In each of these cases, the decay mode can be resurrected in a different form by coupling to other dynamical fields.
-In this work we use bottom-up techniques and simple examples to study these modified bubble nucleation processes and leading tunneling exponents.
+In each of these cases, couplings to other dynamical fields permit the BON vacuum decay to proceed despite the topological obstruction from flux or incompatible fermionic spin structures.
+In this work we use bottom-up techniques and simple examples to study these modified bubble nucleation processes and their leading tunneling exponents.